 Surf spots at Croyde Bay

-Downend Point sits at the far south of Croyde Bay and can be seen as you drive down the coastal road from Saunton Sands.
-When waves on the main beach are 5ft+ a right-hand reef starts to awaken.
+Downend Point sits the far south of Croyde Bay and can be seen as you drive down the coastal road from Saunton Sands.
+A right-hand reef starts to awaken when waves on the main beach are 5ft+.

-Downend Point can be good when it’s on but most of the time it can be a bit lacking in power.
-The right-hander breaks fairly close to rocks so is strictly for advanced surfers willing to risk their surfboards, bodies and fins.
+The point can be good when it’s on but lacks power most of the time.
+The right-hander breaks fairly close to rocks and is strictly for advanced surfers who risk their surfboards, bodies and fins.

 Baggy Point sits on the north end of Croyde Bay.
 The beach at the north end of Croyde can produce perfect barreling a-frame peaks on its day and is characterised by its powerful waves breaking in shallow water.